hsf-training/hsf-training-ml-gpu-webpage/_episodes/03-usingthegpu.md

 > In older PyTorch versions, sending things to the GPU was specified in a less flexible way.
 Instead of using the `.to(device=device)` syntax, one used `.cuda()` to send things to the GPU and `.cpu()` to send things to the CPU.
 Although this is deprecated it will still work with more recent versions of PyTorch, and is often seen in older tutorials.
 {: .callout}

-# Sending the Data to the GPU
+# Sending the data to the GPU

 The second requirement for running the training loop on the GPU is to move the training data.
 This can be done in exactly the same way as for the model, i.e.